mytakedotorg/foundation/README.md

 ## What is a Fact

 The platonic form of fact is Fact: a True Thing That Happened.
-A Fact never needs to be corrected.
-For example, when the preamble to the United States Constitution was written by our founding fathers, they chose its first three words to be
+A Fact never needs to be corrected, because it is True.
+For example, when the preamble to the United States Constitution was written by our Founding Fathers, they chose its first three words to be

 > We the people